-All full-time faculty are responsible for performing professional duties that support the overall work of the college, division, department, course or program needs.
+All full-time faculty (classroom, librarian, and advisor/counselors) are responsible for performing professional duties that support the overall work of the college, division, department, course or program needs.
 It is understood the following functions may occur concurrently or result in overlap with the primary instructional functions:

 - a.
 Complete mandated state and federal regulatory training and reporting requirements - b.
-Participate in program and/or department related meetings, committees, and activities - Participate in shared governance, all-staff meetings, Commencement and major college events as scheduled - d.
-Participate in professional development, training and workshops related, but not be limited to adult education practices and culturally responsive instruction - e.
-Engage in relevant program and college budgetary and purchasing activities - f.
-Course, lab, shop, preparation, safety & maintenance activities - g.
-Participate in college and program promotion and/or student recruitment and retention
+Participate in program and/or department related meetings, committees, and activities - c.
+Participate in at least one shared governance committee per academic year, all-staff meetings, Commencement and major college events as scheduled.
+Tenure committees do not count towards shared governance. - e.
+With the permission of the VPI, one shared governance obligation may be satisfied with an ongoing community activity that is connected with the mission of the college and does not conflict with instructional obligations. - Participate in professional development, training and workshops related, but not be limited to adult education practices and culturally responsive instruction - e.
+Engage in relevant program and college budgetary and purchasing activities